btorpey/btorpey.github.io/content/clocks.md

 systems requires a way to adjust the clock to keep it in sync with its peers.
 There are two ways this can be done:

--   Stepping is the process of making (one or more) discontinuous changes to the wall-clock component of the system time.
-This can cause big jumps in the wall-clock time, including backwards jumps, although the time adjustment software can often be configured to limit the size of a single change.
+-   Stepping is the process of making (one or more) discontinuous changes to the wall-clock component of the system time.
+This can cause big jumps in the wall-clock time, including backwards jumps, although the time adjustment software can often be configured to limit the size of a single change.
 A common example is a system that is configured to initialize its clock at boot time from an NTP server.

--   Slewing (sometimes called disciplining) involves actually changing the frequency (or frequency multiplier) of the oscillator used to drive a hardware counter like the TSC.
+-   Slewing (sometimes called disciplining) involves actually changing the frequency (or frequency multiplier) of the oscillator used to drive a hardware counter like the TSC.
-    This can cause the clock to run relatively faster or slower, but it cannot jump, and so cannot go backwards.
+    This can cause the clock to run relatively faster or slower, but it cannot jump, and so cannot go backwards.